 Can Multivitamins Really Bring a Positive Change in Your Health?

 A study says that multivitamins may help improve neural efficiency in older adults.
-Another study shows that multivitamins may also help older men at the verge of cognitive decline improve episodic memory.
+Another study shows that multivitamins may also help older men on the verge of cognitive decline by improving episodic memory.

-Macular degeneration (age-related) is a major reason behind blindness worldwide.
+Macular degeneration (age-related) is a leading cause of blindness worldwide.
 And according to one study, an antioxidant mineral and vitamin supplementation can help delay the progression of this disease.

 What's more, some studies even suggest that vitamin and mineral supplementation can help prevent cataracts and other eye diseases.